vbunt/andi-dicts/README.md

 # andi-dicts

 This repository contains a digitalized version of Andi dictionary from (Kibrik, Kodzasov, 1990) [1].
 It was made by Valeria Buntiakova (NRU HSE, valleriabun@gmail.com) as a part of course paper "Morphological Parser of Andi in lexd and twol".
-(Main repository of the progect: https://github.com/vbunt/andi)
+(Main repository of the project: https://github.com/vbunt/andi)

 Nouns, adjectives and adverbs were digitalized.
 Latin script follows [2], cyryllic script follows [3].
 Every entry consists of _id_ in the dictionary, _name of the dictionary entry_ and _diagnostic forms_.
 If there were either more than one lexeme or variants for one lexeme in the same entry, they were treated as different entries.